nzbri/chchpd/README.md

 The list of releases is here: <https://github.com/nzbri/chchpd/releases>

 Please use the issue tracker at <https://github.com/nzbri/chchpd/issues>
 to report any problems.
-Bear in mind that this repository might at some point become public to the world, so if reporting data-related issues, be careful not to post anything that contains identifiers.
+Bear in mind that this repository is public to the world, so if reporting data-related issues, be careful not to post anything that contains identifiers.

 ## Example usage